 - provide healthy choices.
-(Plain, wholegrain cereal with milk or natural yogurt, toast with an unsaturated fat spread, baked beans or tomatoes on toast, fruit, a drink) - ensure that the selection of food and drink meets the same standard as your other meals - some organisations invite parents to attend breakfast to give them a good start to the day as well as an opportunity to spend time with their children.
+(Plain, wholegrain cereal with milk or natural yogurt, toast with an unsaturated fat spread, baked beans or tomatoes on toast, fruit, a drink) as described in the Eat Better, start better menus. - some organisations invite parents to attend breakfast to give them a good start to the day as well as an opportunity to spend more time with their children.